neuroinformatics-unit/NeuroBlueprint/docs/source/index.md

 <img src="_static/NeuroBlueprint_logo-dark_no-text.png" alt="NeuroBlueprint logo" class="only-dark img-responsive"/>

 **NeuroBlueprint** is a folder structure specification for (systems) neuroscience research projects.
-The [NeuroBlueprint specification](specification.md) provides a set of rules and guidelines for project folder organisation, ensuring consistent data management within and between labs.
+It provides a set of [rules and guidelines](specification.md) for project folder organisation, ensuring consistent data management within and between labs.
 The focus is on ensuring minimal overhead for researchers.

 **NeuroBlueprint** is being developed at the [Sainsbury Wellcome Centre (SWC) for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/)